gokulkrishh/Grunt-Task-Runner/README.md

 Grunt-Task-Runner
 =================

-A simple task runner which minifies and lint all css and js code
+A simple task runner which uglify, minify all css, js files.

 Installation:

-Download this repo and cd into it in the terminal and
+Download this repo and cd into it in the terminal

 Type the following in the terminal